djingming/CaffeCompilation/README.md

 (Note that sometimes the latest driver crashes Ubuntu, then use the one that comes with the cuda installer.)

 ### cuDNN:
-Download from https://developer.nvidia.com/cudnn and copy to system library path as mentioned later.
+Download from https://developer.nvidia.com/cudnn and set up include/library path as mentioned later.

 ### Prerequisites installed from terminal: